 A gilded brass Khanjar, North India

 The Jambiya originates in Persia and means ”side” The charasteristics are a J-shaped blade mostly with a central ridge.
 The Persian traders and mercenaries in India had their own made in India mostly in Hyderabad.
 This example is a Northern Indian ”Khanjar” with a fine engraved tombak hilt, fittings and a pattern welded blade.
 The handle is engraved with floral motives and foliage and so is the pommel.
-The multi-laminated blade has an armour piercing tip and is made of a very high quality steel.
+The multi-laminated blade has a reinforced armour piercing tip and is made of a very high quality steel.
 The scabbard has lovely matching fittings wich are hand sawed and also decorated in Tombak technique in North Indian style (gilded copper).
-A very fine example!
+A very fine example.

 Condition: Good, there is some ware on the blade.
 The gilt on the ornaments and fittings is in overall good condition.
 The velvet on the scabbard is a little worn and discoloured.